facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### bracket_outside_adjacent
-This is a boolean which augments the matching behavior and will trigger matching when the cursor is adjacent to a cursor on the outside (not between the brackets).
+Augments the matching behavior and will trigger matching when the cursor is adjacent to a cursor on the outside (not between the brackets).

 ```js
     // Outside adjacent bracket matching